ereslibre/applications-in-a-cloud-native-world/src/monolith/boundaries.md

 interfaces, meant to be consumed by other modules of the same system.
 This is what the contract would be in this case.

-API and ABI stability in this context is what matters the most for other modules that are consuming a certain module.
-There are many examples of this, but some would be the Qt Framework, Glib, Gtk, or any library that we can consume.
+A monolithic application can be broken down in different modules, that can reside inside of the same binary, or in shared libraries.
+A monolithic application can also consume third party shared libraries by being linked against them.
+This conforms a pattern on boundary separation and code reusability.

-Our application can be split in the same way, so different modules that compose our application talk to one another using these interfaces.
-However, this does not necessarily imply that different modules will use different data or persistency accesses.
+API and ABI stability in this context is what matters the most for other modules that are consuming a certain module from third party libraries.
+There are many examples of this, but some would be the Qt Framework, Glib or Gtk.